 Here I wear the same BB-8 embroidered patch pocket tee with styled hair and my usual glasses and makeup, but I go from more of a normcore thing to a more polished and currently trendy look.
 I think the heavy lifting here is being done by the sleek boots, as the wrinkly canvas pants are almost as casual as old jeans.
 However the wide-leg cropped pants are closer to chinos/trousers so they do elevate the outfit some.
 While they are a very modest cut, the wide leg pants create a more curvy figure by making my silhouette more hip heavy.

-Yellow top and tulle skirt with floral embellishments
+Yellow top and whimsical tulle skirt

-And for a change of pace, here’s a more colorful and fanciful look.
+Here’s a more colorful and fanciful look.
 (Apologies for the photo quality on this one.)